Published Survey

 Is your institution part of an academic health center?
 Yes

-Academic Term Type: Semester (2 terms per academic year)
+Select the appropriate academic term type for your program.
+Semester (2 terms per academic year)

 Is a Baccalaureate degree required or preferred for admissions?
 Not Required